PARK SOLUTIONS LAB

 Picture

-The overall purpose of this research is to gather baseline information that will help support visitor use management (VUM) planning at MACA.
+The overall purpose of this research is to gather baseline information that will help support visitor use management planning at MACA.
 This research is intended to inform and guide NPS managers in providing sustainable and appropriate visitor experiences and visitor uses in the park.
-Also this study will provide subject matter expertise within the fields of visitor use management.
+This study will also provide subject matter expertise within the fields of visitor use management.

 Read More